mastodon/blog/content/posts/2018-06-24_How-to-become-a-successful-artist-on-Mastodon.md

 ### How to deal with sensitive media

 Mastodon allows you to mark pictures or videos as sensitive, so they're hidden behind a warning.
 This is great for people who cannot or do not want to see explicit imagery, but for artists who create primarily that, it can be inhibiting.
 Art hidden behind a warning is less likely to be noticed on timelines, and you need to be aware of that trade-off.
-What you can do is post your non-explicit art to attract followers first, and only then publish the rest.
+What you can do is mix your explicit and non-explicit art to gain more followers.

 There is also an off-by-default preference to always view sensitive media without a warning.
 You and your followers may wish to enable that.